Welcome to Iniva’s new website. We are in the process of updating content throughout. We welcome your feedback at info@iniva.org

 Visualising Contemporary Art Histories iniva's Moving Image Archive

-Black Threads Short Films in Dialogue
+Screening Black Threads: Short Films in Dialogue Grace Ndiritu, Onyeka Igwe and Juliana Kasumu

 06 Nov 2025